FACEBOOK users can now post 3D photos, which move as they tilt their phones or VR headsets.

 Since the ability to add a cover video is a recent addition to Facebook, there aren't too many examples.
 Nevertheless, we have collected some of the most interesting ones that demonstrate the possibilities of this format.

 This monthly magazine uses a cover format to draw attention to its upcoming issue.
 The video zooms in smoothly enough so that the text remains legible and all the colors used are pronounced.
-At first glance, it doesn't look like a magazine cover at all, which encourages readers to take the extra time to look closely and figure out what it is.

 The following example is an online training platform.
 The motivational component fits perfectly with the main message of the brand.
 You can also easily post the video to any other social network. networks.
 The animation is very simple and at the same time creative, it contains enough elements to keep users interested and make them take a closer look.